 Our full primary rehab programme is 3 months in duration.
 Any client that successfully completes

-our full 3-month programme will leave PCP with the ‘full toolkit’ of skills and understanding required to maintain long term abstinence.
+our full 3-month programme will leave Rehab Today by PCP with the ‘full toolkit’ of skills and understanding required to maintain long term abstinence.
 However, for many reasons 3 months in treatment is not always achievable, so we offer 4 and 8-week rehab programmes which will give anyone a solid foundation for recovery.
 Regardless of whether someone is in treatment for 2 weeks or 3 months, the long-term outcome of the treatment is always decided by the patient.
 ‘You get out what you put in’ applies very much in addiction and recovery, so if someone gives it their all when they are in treatment and then when they get out apply the things they have learned, this should equal long term recovery.

 What addictions do you treat?

-Our philosophy at PCP is that all addictions are developed in the same way, but manifest in different behavioural responses.
+Our philosophy at Rehab Today by PCP is that all addictions are developed in the same way, but manifest in different behavioural responses.
 That is the reason why addicts who do not receive the correct treatment often ‘cross-addict’ when they stop one addiction, they just move on to another form of addictive behaviour.
 Primarily we treat alcohol and drug addiction, but we also treat other behavioural addictions such as Sex-addiction, Gambling and Gaming addictions.

 Can my family visit me whilst I am in rehab?